 Fortunately, PrestaShop also ships this type of search as a separate addon – which is free.

 By default, it comes installed, but if you can’t find it just follow thi simple steps:

 - Install the add on and explore its configuration page.

 When installed, this addon and its configuration will be available in the back office under Modules → Module Manager → search for

 Going inside one of the saved templates, you will be presented with every filter available to PrestaShop in addition to custom attribution groups.

 In the faceted search configuration page (back-office → Module Manager → search for

 faceted), you can see many options to choose from.
 Of course, it might be tempting to select everything, but here are some ideas to think about.

-Color options make sense only on a minimal range of items: phone and laptop cases, art equipment, clothes.
-Furthermore, adding the filter does not make sense when a product has multiple colors (book cover, for example).
+Color options make sense if applied to a minimal range of items: phone and laptop cases, or art equipment.
+Furthermore adding the filter is not applicable if there are multiple colors within one product such as book covers which have red on them (for example).

 Weight filter makes sense in sporadic cases.
 Usually, weight directly relates to a shipping price, but the shipping price is visible in the last checkout steps.
 So it might not make sense to add it to the frontend.